 4. They play real instruments and don’t understand the concept of untalented people playing fake instruments for fun.
 Well, sooooooorrrrrrry Mr. Talented.

 I will never learn to play a real instrument.
 Let me have my time with these fake instruments.
 Is it that wrong to get drunk with my friends and play a fun video game that corresponds to listening to music we like?
 Because we’ve done that countless times and had some amazing times.
 It’s like having a complex karaoke machine in your living room, with better songs.
-And from someone who’s never touched a drumstick in his life before this game, learning to master the drum peripheral going from “Holy shit this song is super god damn challenging on Medium difficulty” to being able to get through Expert difficulty songs through sheer determination… well, that was pretty fucking cool to me.
+And from someone who’s never touched a drumstick in his life before this game, learning to master the drum peripheral going from “Holy crap this song is super god damn challenging on Medium difficulty” to being able to get through Expert difficulty songs through sheer determination… well, that was pretty cool to me.